britecharts/britecharts/src/doc/tutorials/installing-britecharts.md

 To keep on learning more about Britecharts, you can follow our [Composing Your First Data Visualization][composingDataviz] or our [Styling Britecharts][stylingBritecharts] tutorials.
 You can also check out our [documentation Homepage][home] and our [kitchen sink][demos] to see all the available charts.

-If you are excited about Britecharts, want to add more configurable properties or even create your own chart, please check our [Contributing Guide][contribute].
+If you are excited about Britecharts, want to add more configurable properties or even create your own chart, please check our [Contributing Guide][contributingGuide].
 In it, we walk you through the development environment setup, running our docs and demos and creating new Pull Requests.

 [jsDelivrDist]: https://cdn.jsdelivr.net/npm/britecharts/dist/
 [cdnDemo]: https://eventbrite.github.io/britecharts/cdn.html